MichailidisData/Car-price-project/README.md

 # 🚗 Car Price Project

-This project focuses on EDA and predicting the price of used cars based on various features using machine learning techniques.
-The goal is to build a model that can accurately predict car prices based on factors such as make, model, year, mileage, and more.
+This project focuses on EDA and applies machine learning techniques to predict the price of used cars based on various features such as make, model, year, mileage, and more.

 ## Table of Contents
 - [Project Overview](#project-overview)